Who Is Laura Prepon?

 In 2005 Prepon fused her poker hobby with her television career when she co-produced the E!
 Entertainment reality TV show Hollywood Hold'em, which features celebrities hosting poker tournaments at their homes.

-Asked about her biggest career goal in a recent interview, Prepon answered that she wants to "direct a really important movie.
+Around that time, when asked about her biggest career goal in an interview, Prepon answered that she wanted to "direct a really important movie.
 I love character-driven films that I can relate to personally."

 Actress Laura Prepon was born on March 7, 1980, the youngest of five siblings in a close-knit family in Watchung, New Jersey.
 Her father, Michael, was an orthopedic surgeon, and her mother, Marjorie, was a high school teacher.
 Prepon experienced a personal loss in 1993, when her father passed away while undergoing heart surgery.
 Her family grew extraordinarily close while coping with the loss of Prepon's father.
 According to Prepon, her entire family still gathers annually in New Jersey for Thanksgiving, where their quirky traditions include singing Meat Loaf's "Paradise by the Dashboard Light" together at the dining room table.